Mechatronics» open the printable degree» search for more Areas of Study

 As the global job sector can be competitive, it is of great advantage to complete a post-graduate qualification, particularly by independent research (such as Masters by Research, or PhD).
 See examples of research areas within the University’s school of engineering here.

 There are very few jobs labelled Mechatronics Engineer.
-Although a discipline in its own right, the Mechatronics Engineering graduate can expect to work across a variety of industries.
-The following is a non-exhaustive list of position titles that graduates may find within this field.
+Although a discipline in its own right, the Mechatronics Engineering graduate can expect to work across a variety of industries; including but not withstanding, the mechanical, electrical and computer disciplines.
+The following is a list of specific position titles that graduates may find within the Mechatronics field.
 Access to these positions may depend on the amount, level, and focus of study and/or work experience undertaken.

 - Aerospace Engineer